jesselansdown/jesselansdown.github.io/research.md

 <details>
 <summary>
 11.&nbsp;
-Maximum Erdős-Ko-Rado sets of chambers and their antidesigns in vector-spaces of even dimension.
+Maximum Erdős-Ko-Rado sets of chambers and their antidesigns in vector-spaces of even dimension,
+<i>submitted</i>.
 With Philipp Heering and Klaus Metsch.
 (<i>See <a href="https://arxiv.org/pdf/2406.00740.pdf">arXiv</a> or <font color="#2a7ae2">abstract.</font></i>)
 </summary>